INTRACEREBRAL HEMORRHAGE

 Introduction

-- intraventricular hemorrhage (IVH) or hemocephalus is characterized by the presence of blood within the cerebral ventricular system
+- intraventricular hemorrhage (IVH), also known as hemocephalus, is characterized by the presence of blood within the cerebral ventricular system

-- IVH is present initially in one-quarter of patients with ICH or may occur as a subsequent extension of the ICH
+- initially, IVH is present in one-quarter of patients with intracerebral hemorrhage (ICH) but may occur later as an extension of the ICH

-- patients with larger hematomas and caudate or thalamic locations bleed more often into the ventricles
+- patients with larger hematomas, or those with hemorrhages in the caudate nuclei or thalamic locations, are more likely to bleed into the ventricles

-- IVH is associated with a significant risk of obstructive hydrocephalus, which increases morbidity and mortality
+- IVH significantly increases the risk of obstructive hydrocephalus, which in turn increases morbidity and mortality

-- an important determinant of the outcome is the intraventricular hemorrhage volume
+- an important determinant of the outcome is the volume of the intraventricular hemorrhage

-- the ventricular system consists of four interconnected cavities known as cerebral ventricles.
-Each ventricle comprises the choroid plexus, producing cerebrospinal fluid (CSF).
+- the cerebral ventricular system consists of four interconnected cavities known as cerebral ventricles.
+Each ventricle contains a choroid plexus responsible for the production of cerebrospinal fluid (CSF).
 The ventricular system continues from the fourth ventricle into the central canal of the spinal cord

-- ventricles and the central canal of the spinal cord are lined with ependyma, a specialized epithelium connected by tight junctions that form the blood-cerebrospinal fluid barrier
+- ventricles and the central canal of the spinal cord are lined with ependymal cells, a specialized epithelium connected by tight junctions.
+These junctions form the blood-cerebrospinal fluid barrier

 Classification and etiology

-- secondary IVH (more frequent): a significant extraventricular component is present (parenchymal or subarachnoid) with secondary expansion into the ventricles
+- a significant extraventricular component (either parenchymal or subarachnoid) is present with secondary expansion to the ventricles

-- SAH (beware of possible reflux from spinal SAH)
+- SAH (beware of possible reflux from the spinal SAH)

 - trauma (Ravi, 2019)